VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 bounded context, this change must be propagated to the Orders and Registrations bounded context.
-Also, if a registrant adds a new attendee to a conference, the business customer must be able to view details of the attendee in the list in the Conference Management web-site.
+Also, if a registrant adds a new attendee to a conference, the business customer must be able to view details of the attendee in the list in the Conference Management website.

 ### Pushing Changes from the Conference Management Bounded Context

-The following conversation between several developers and the domain expert highlights some of the key issues that the team needed to address in planning how this integration should be implemented.
+The following conversation between several developers and the domain expert highlights some of the key issues that the team needed to address in planning how to implement this integration.

 > *Developer #1*: I want to talk about how we should implement two
 > pieces of the integration story associated with our CRUD-style,